Mohs Surgery Side Effects: Everything You Need to Know

 However, Mohs surgery side effects may exist.
 It can lead to complications and side effects like bleeding, scarring, pain, necrosis, nerve damage, and delayed healing.
 If you experience these side effects, you should take steps to manage them.
 But if they show signs of infection, excessive bleeding, worsening pain or swelling, and the other signs we have discussed, you should seek medical advice.

-If you are in Los Angeles, you can get your Mohs surgery at BHSkin Dermatology.
-At BHSkin Dermatology, our award-winning dermatologists are the best in handling such a delicate procedure with minimal side effects.
+If you are in Los Angeles, remember that BHSkin Dermatology has some of the best Mohs surgeons in California.
 Visit us at our Glendale or Encino clinic, or use our virtual portal for your initial consultation to determine if surgery is the best treatment option.
 Book your appointment today!

 Get superior skincare from LA's finest dermatologists